 Dr. and Mr. Ralph left Bothwell and moved to Idaho in July of 1946.
 Dr. Ralph’s mother Lilly, continued to live at the home in Bothwell.
 On her Petition For Naturalization, Dr. Ralph listed her occupation as Psychiatrist.
 Her husband Harry, does not have an occupation listed.
 It is believed that Dr. Ralph furthered her education while living in the United States.
 Dr. Ralph returned to Canada periodically and in 1966 she became the first female Superintendent at the South Western Regional Center in Cedar Springs.

 Mr. Ralph died on the 28th of November of 1967 at their residence in Cedar Springs.
-Dr. Ralph died in August of 1986.
+Dr. Ralph died on the 10th of August 1986.
 They are buried at the St. Matthews Anglican Cemetery in Florence (Lambton County).